About the Journal

 Peer Review Process

-All journal article submissions are double blind peer reviewed by experts in the field.
-Reviewers generally include the Editorial Committee, Associate Editors, Consulting Editors, authors of work perviously published in the journal and other recognised experts at the invitation of the editorial committee and as relevant to the submission under review.
-Reviewers are asked to identify any potential conflict of interest prior to review, and where a conflict of interest exists a new reviewer is assigned.
+All Journal Paper submissions are double-blind peer-reviewed by experts in the field.
+Reviewers generally include the Editorial Committee, Associate Editors, Consulting Editors, authors of work previously published in the journal and other recognised experts at the invitation of the editorial committee and as relevant to the submission under review.
+Reviewers are asked to identify any potential conflict of interest before review, and where a conflict of interest exists a new reviewer is assigned.
 All reviews are anonymous and all reviewers agree to maintain strict confidentiality.
 The Editorial Committee will make publication decisions based on the objective judgement of reviews and the objectives of the journal.
 Where mixed reviews are received a third review may be sought.

 AIJRE